tinode/chat/README.md

 # Tinode Instant Messaging Server

 Instant messaging server.
-Backend in pure [Go](http://golang.org) ([Affero GPL 3.0](http://www.gnu.org/licenses/agpl-3.0.en.html)), client-side binding in Java for Android and Javascript ([Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0)), persistent storage [RethinkDB](http://rethinkdb.com/), JSON over websocket (long polling is also available).
+Backend in pure [Go](http://golang.org) (license [GPL 3.0](http://www.gnu.org/licenses/gpl-3.0.en.html)), client-side binding in Java for Android and Javascript (license [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0)), persistent storage [RethinkDB](http://rethinkdb.com/), JSON over websocket (long polling is also available).
 No UI components other than demo apps.
 Tinode is meant as a replacement for XMPP.

 Version 0.8.
 This is alpha-quality software.
 Bugs should be expected.
 Follow [instructions](INSTALL.md) to install and run.
 Read [API documentation](API.md).